 In his first season leading the track and field programs, Beisel helped guide the Bulldogs to men's national finishes of second for indoor and fifth for outdoor.
 Meanwhile, the Concordia women turned in national finishes of seventh for indoor and sixth for outdoor.
 Concordia athletes produced a total of 29 All-America awards, six national titles and 19 GPAC event championships.
 The men placed as the runner up at both the indoor and outdoor GPAC championships.
 The Bulldogs then claimed 11 All-America honors and two individual national titles in 2018.
-The All-America count rose to 37 in 2019 as both programs took a step forward.
+The All-America count rose to 37 in 2019 as both programs took a step forward (12 All-Americans at the 2020 indoor meet).
 Beisel also coached Emily Sievert to national championships appearances in cross country in 2016 and 2017.
 Another distance performer, Taylor Grove won the GPAC 10,000 meter (2018) and 3,000 meter (2019) titles and qualified for nationals in the marathon in 2017, 2018 and 2019.

 Beisel, who spent six years (2008 – 2013) as head track and field coach at Concordia University-Chicago (CUC), where he also served four years as assistant cross country coach, possesses 21 years of coaching experience.
 He shifted back to the collegiate ranks after having been the head track and field and cross country coach as well as a science teacher at Valley Lutheran High School in Phoenix, Ariz., since 2014.